Amaanuddin05/Penndora/README.md

 To set up Firebase for this project:

-1. Create a file named `firebase.environment.ts` in the `src/environments/` directory
+1. Create a file named `firebase.environment.ts` in the `src/environments/` directory.
 2. Add your Firebase configuration:

 ```typescript